-Avelumab and Talazoparib in Treating Patients with MSS, MSI-H, and POLE-Mutated Recurrent or Persistent Endometrial Cancer
+Avelumab, Talazoparib, and Axitinib in Treating Patients with MSS, MSI-H, and POLE-Mutated Recurrent or Persistent Endometrial Cancer

-- Participants must be classified into one of two cohorts of recurrent or persistent endometrial cancer of any histology: * The first cohort (MSI/POLE cohort) includes endometrial cancers that are: MSI-H as determined by immunohistochemical complete loss of expression (absence of nuclear immunoreactivity) of at least one of the mismatch repair genes MSH2, MSH6, MLH1 and PMS2; this test is now done routinely for every newly diagnosed endometrial cancer patient in most centers in the United States (US); and/OR: POLE-mutated, i.e. endometrial cancers known to harbor mutations in the exonuclease domain (amino acid residues 268–471) of polymerase e (POLE) as determined by targeted sequencing or other next generation sequencing assay; any Clinical Laboratory Improvement Amendments (CLIA)-approved genomic test documenting mutations in the exonuclease domain of POLE gene (amino acid residues 268–471) in the tumor will be accepted as proof of presence of POLE mutations and will lead to classification into this patient cohort * The second cohort (MSS cohort) includes: endometrial cancers that are MSS as determined by normal immunohistochemical nuclear expression of all the mismatch repair genes MSH2, MSH6, MLH1 and PMS2; tumors which have not been sequenced for POLE mutations (i.e. their POLE mutations status is unknown) but are MSS, will be included in this cohort
+- Participants must be classified into one of the following cohorts of recurrent or persistent endometrial cancer of any histology: * The MSI/POLE cohort includes endometrial cancers that are: MSI-H as determined by immunohistochemical complete loss of expression (absence of nuclear immunoreactivity) of at least one of the mismatch repair genes MSH2, MSH6, MLH1 and PMS2; this test is now done routinely for every newly diagnosed endometrial cancer patient in most centers in the United States (US); AND/OR: POLE-mutated, i.e. endometrial cancers known to harbor mutations in the exonuclease domain (amino acid residues 268–471) of polymerase e (POLE) as determined by targeted sequencing or other next generation sequencing assay; any Clinical Laboratory Improvement Amendments (CLIA)-approved genomic test documenting mutations in the exonuclease domain of POLE gene (amino acid residues 268–471) in the tumor will be accepted as proof of presence of POLE mutations and will lead to classification into this patient cohort * The MSS cohorts include: endometrial cancers that are MSS as determined by normal immunohistochemical nuclear expression of all the mismatch repair genes MSH2, MSH6, MLH1 and PMS2; tumors which have not been sequenced for POLE mutations (i.e. their POLE mutations status is unknown) but are MSS, will be included in this cohort

 - All patients must have measurable disease as defined by Response Evaluation Criteria in Solid Tumors (RECIST) 1.1; measurable disease is defined as at least one lesion that can be accurately measured in at least one dimension (longest diameter to be recorded); each lesion must be >= 10 mm when measured by computed tomography (CT), magnetic resonance imaging (MRI) or caliper measurement by clinical exam; or >= 20 mm when measured by chest x-ray; lymph nodes must be > 15 mm in short axis when measured by CT or MRI